CodeGenieApp/serverless-express/README.md

 #### eventSourceRoutes

 A single function can be configured to handle additional kinds of AWS events:
 - SNS
 - DynamoDB Streams
+- SQS
  - EventBridge Events (formerlly CloudWatch Events)

 Assuming the following function configuration in `serverless.yml`: